 Discover historical and mythical origins of Cacao in Mesoamerica.

 Visiting South America, I was often invited to share a mate, by friendly and curious people.
 Having a mate or terere means sharing stories and being part of a deeply cultural ritual.

 Discover legends, myth, history and folklore of the potato plant in Bolivia and its use in traditional Andean culture.

 Violeta Parra was a folklorist and an ethnomusicologist, a poet, a musician, a painter, a sculptor and a tapestry maker.
 Above all, however, her work captured Chile’s history, its culture, and its pain.

-D iscover the Aymara legend, history and folklore of the quinoa in Peru and its use in traditional culture. … PERU: On the origins QUINOA
+Discover the Aymara legend, history and folklore of the quinoa in Peru and its use in traditional culture.

-T his legend came to me, sitting in a restaurant in Foz do Iguacu, near the Iguazu falls, sharing my meal with … Paraguay•Brazil•Argentina: On the creation of the IGUAZU Falls
+This legend came to us, sitting in a restaurant in Foz do Iguacu, near the Iguazu falls, sharing my meal with a big tourist group from Brazil, luckily some spoke Spanish, so did Leticia, the Lady sitting near me.
+Discover the creation of the Iguazu falls.

 The story of how Yerba Mate was first discovered and then spread through South America is a fascinating tale that includes legends, politics, religion, intrigue, slavery, war and innovation.

 Throughout history, tea, Camellia sinensis, was intimately related to deities, demi gods, and mortals.
-In Japan, the monastic use of tea as an aid to meditation … *JAPAN: On the origins of TEA
+In Japan, the monastic use of tea as an aid to meditation and was celebrated by linking the plant and its origins to Bodhidharma, Daruma 達摩. … *JAPAN: On the origins of TEA

 Click on the region to be taken to travel stories I have collected around the world: